openintents/members/README.md

 ### Blockstack Legends

-In the next phase for the club, the received funds should be re-distributed to app developers for proposed work.
-The work proposal are presented to the members of Blockstack Legends and voted on using their membership cards.
+In the next phase for the club, real money will be accepted.
+The received funds will be re-distributed to app developers for proposed work.
+The work proposal will be presented to the members of Blockstack Legends and voted on using their membership cards.

 ### Club Platform

 Currently, clubs are identified by an owner address.
 In the future, clubs can be identified by Blockstack usernames.

+Club members should be able to pay with various payment providers.
+The Web Payment Request API will be used.

-Club members will receive a club membership number on their card without creating a centralized user database.
+Members will receive a club membership number on their card without creating a centralized user database.

 In the future, clubs can have more than one adminstrator.